 Horowitz says that manager and employees one on one meetings are very important.

 Employees should set the agenda and not the other way around and managers should do 10% of the talking and 90% of the listening.

-That makes people feel heard and helps spost problems and spread good ideas.
+That makes people feel heard and helps spot problems early, while also spreading good ideas.

 This is even more important with introvert employees, says Horowitz.

 Peacetime VS Wartime CEO

 Most management books describe peacetime CEO.

 But when the company is going through life or death moments, you need wartime CEO.

 What’s the difference?

-Peacetime CEO: is reasonable, respectful, minimizes conflicts and and thinks long term.
+Peacetime CEO: is reasonable, respectful, minimizes conflicts and thinks long term.
 He follows protocols and make contingencies and back up plans.

-He is interested in company’s’ cultures, reads and promotes activities aligned with the culture.
+He is interested in the company’s’ cultures, reads and promotes activities aligned with the culture.

-He violets protocols, allows the situation to define the culture has no back up plans..
+He violets protocols, allows the situation to define the culture, and has no back up plans..